AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cloud-manager-cs-faqs.md

 For instructions on how to remove this plugin, see [here.](https://cqdump.wordpress.com/2019/01/03/from-scr-annotations-to-osgi-annotations/)

-## My build fails with an error about  org.apache.maven.plugins.enforcer.RequireJavaVersion after switching from Java 8 to Java 11.
-What can I do? {#build-fails-maven-scr-plugin}
+## My build fails with an error about RequireJavaVersion after switching from Java 8 to Java 11.
+What can I do? {#build-fails-requirejavaversion}

 For Cloud Manager builds, the `maven-enforcer-plugin` fails with this error.